Skip to article frontmatterSkip to article content

 The equation (22) can be solved in several different ways.

-Approach 1: Assuming that f(A)f(A) (and thus g(x)g(x)) is measurable, we show below that the only solutions are g(x)=0g(x)=0, g(x)=sign(x)g(x)=|\mathrm{sign}(x)|, g(x)=xsg(x)=|x|^s and g(x)=sign(x)xsg(x)=\mathrm{sign}(x)|x|^s.
-Consequently the only nonzero solution to (4) is a power of a determinant (optionally multiplied with the signum function).
-If f(A)f(A) is not measurable then we also get highly pathological solutions (see the section below).
-The above is thus the most general solution.
+Approach 1: Assuming that f(A)f(A) (and thus g(x)g(x)) is measurable, the multiplicative Cauchy equation is solved in Homomorphisms CC\mathbb C^*\to\mathbb C^*.
+For real-valued functions this gives g(x)=0g(x)=0 or, on R\mathbb R^*, g(x)=sgn(x)ϵxsg(x)=\operatorname{sgn}(x)^\epsilon |x|^s with ϵ{0,1}\epsilon\in\{0,1\} and sRs\in\mathbb R. Consequently the only nonzero solution to (4) is a power of a determinant (optionally multiplied by the signum function).
+Without measurability, there are also highly pathological solutions.

 Approach 2: Instead of assuming measurability, we can instead assume homogeneity: